micklpl/workshop-contest-framework/README.md

 # workshop-contest-framework
 A generic framework that allows you to quickly setup a knowledge contest for your technical workshop's participants.
-Writen in F#, deploted using Azure Storage and Azure Functions
+Written in F#, deployed using Azure Storage and Azure Functions